actions-marketplace-validations/shry_gitcha-action/README.md

 ## Config

-In order to optimize the AI generated letter, we need a config file called `.gitcha.yml` in your root folder.
+In order to optimize the AI generated answers, we need a config file called `.gitcha.yml` in your root folder.

 ```yaml
 given_name: Bill # Only required field